GregWhite2001/vectors/README.md

 15. Curl
 16. Check if a VF is conservative
 17. Finding f such that gradient*F
-18. Surface are over rectangular regions
+18. Surface are over rectangular region

-WIP:
+19. Work line integrals (dependent on how well composition works)
-1. Cross product magnitude
+20. Composition of curves onto vector fields (mostly works)

 Desired Features:
-1. Find the angle between two vector
+1. Find the angle between two vectors
 2. calculus on vector functions
     a. vector fields
     b. curvature